Near-Optimal Performance Bounds for Orthogonal and Permutation Group Synchronization via Spectral Methods: Main theorem

 \subsection{The sketch of proof: leave-one-out technique}

-We provide a proof sketch for Theorem~\ref{thm:od} and~\ref{thm:pm}.
-The main idea follows from the~\emph{leave-one-out} technique employed in~\cite{AFWZ19} to study $\mathbb{Z}_2$-synchronization and community detection under the stochastic block model.
+We provide a proof sketch for Theorem~\ref{thm:od} and~\ref{thm:pm}, and will proceed to give more technical details in Section~\ref{s:proof}.
+The main idea follows from the~\emph{leave-one-out} technique employed in~\cite{AFWZ20} to study $\mathbb{Z}_2$-synchronization and community detection under the stochastic block model.
 The major difference of our setting here is the blockwise independence of the noise matrix as well as the multi-dimensionality of the eigenspace, which requires additional technical treatments.

-With a bit of calculation, both~\eqref{model:od} and~\eqref{model:pm} can be formulated under the framework of a matrix spike model.
+With a bit of calculation, both~\eqref{model:od} and~\eqref{model:pm} can be formulated under the framework of the spiked matrix model.
 Without loss of generality, we assume each $\BG_i$ is an identity matrix $\I_d$ and it suffices to consider